yuvipanda/pangeo-forge-cmr/README.md

 (CMR) with [pangeo-forge-recipes](https://github.com/pangeo-forge/pangeo-forge-recipes).
 The goal is to help make pangeo-forge recipes that use CMR for getting raw data.

+## Installation

+You can install this from PyPI with `pip install pangeo-forge-cmr`.

 ## Example

 ```python